sodadata/docs/soda/data-contracts.md

 Soda Core CLI *does not* support data contracts.

 1. Best practice dictates that you install data contracts in a virtual environment.
 In your command-line interface tool, create and activate a <a  href="https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments" target="_blank">Python virtual environment</a>.
-2. Execute the following command, replacing the package name with the install package that matches the type of warehouse you use to store data; see the <a href="https://github.com/sodadata/soda-core/blob/main/docs/installation.md" target="_blank">complete list</a> of packages.
+2. Execute the following command, replacing the package name with the install package that matches the type of data source you use to store data; see the <a href="https://github.com/sodadata/soda-core/blob/main/docs/installation.md" target="_blank">complete list</a> of packages.
 ```shell
 pip install soda-core-postgres
 ```